-Recently I had an interaction with someone who referred to their school as a genuine samurai school.
-They insisted their school was authentic and dated back to the warring periods of Japan, but refused to even tell me the name of it.
-Some other students of schools that spoke to me of their experiences sparked this essay.
-It led me to think about this cult idea in Martial arts.
+I once had an interaction with someone who referred to their school as a genuine samurai school.
+They insisted their school was authentic and that it dated back to the warring states period of Japan, but refused even to tell me the name of it.
+There were other students of other schools that spoke to me of their experiences which sparked this essay.
+It led me to think about this sense of cult and the fondness for embellishing in Martial arts.

-There are warning signs that you're in a cult.
+There are some warning signs that you're in a cult.
 Most cults are religious in their tones with lots of tight control, but not the right kind of control.
-I want to take this idea about cult behavior and put it in the framework in martial arts.
-Below I list some issues that are cause for concern in martial arts schools and systems.
+I want to take this idea about cult behavior and put it in the scope of martial arts.
+I will list some issues that are cause for concern in martial arts schools and systems.
+Whether you're new to martial arts or have been around it is good to have the eyes open.
+Certain groups have been steeped in lies and embellishments for so long that people lost sight of the more traditional system which is set up for honest growth of its students, and not the stroking of ego or growth of the owner's wallet.

-Is the group or teacher saying that no other group has this idea?
+Is the group or teacher saying that no other group has a specific idea?
 Are they claiming only they know the essence of martial arts?
 Or that they know more than other groups?
+Are they the only school that does the armbar correctly?
+Are they the only school showing true samurai sword techniques?

 Are you actively discouraged from asking questions?

-Putting down other dojo and schools to the extent that they build up their own school.
+Putting down other dojo and schools to the extent that they build up their own school is the sign of trouble.
+There is of course some healthy dialogue regarding other schools, but it should not often be or mean spirited.

 If someone leaves the school for the smallest infraction are they talked about in an overly negative and derogatory way?

-Are they constantly on the defensive of every aspect of their teachings?
+Are they always on the defensive of every aspect of their teachings?

 Is there anything tangible along with their goals?

 Goals can include a belt and rank system.
-The status of colored belts, while beneficial can also serve as something more sinister and problematic.
+The status of colored belts, while beneficial, can also serve as something more sinister and problematic.
+Be careful of frequent testing and their associated fees.
+Be wary as well of any school that says you can't learn their sword techniques unless you're a black belt.
+Sword training usually is not behind a rank or paywall.

 We need to be careful of these points.
 Not everyone is perfect, but how many of the above points can you pin to your school or teacher?